 (a) Major customers

-The Group has a number of customers to whom it provides both products and services.
-The Group supplies the agencies of a number of Australian governments, which combined, account for 96% of revenue (2018: 80%).
+The Parent company has a number of customers to whom it provides both products and services.
+The Group supplies the agencies of a number of Australian governments, which combined, account for 96% of revenue (2019 Parent company: 96%).